Cognitive-Behavioral Therapy (CBT)

 How Long Will It Take?

-This is a general guideline.
-Depending on your situation, treatment may be longer or shorter.
-Keep in mind that it may take several tries to unlearn poor habits and to learn healthy ones.
+Depending on your situation, you may need a longer or shorter time frame.
+Keep in mind it may take many tries to unlearn poor habits and to learn healthy ones.

 You may be given homework between sessions.
 You will need to practice the strategies you and your therapist have discussed.

 Some therapists want you to return for a check-up about 3, 6, and 12 months after therapy has ended.
 You may call your therapist at any time.